edouardp/vim-q-connect/README.md

 **Navigate to Issues**:

 ```
-You: "Check this codebase for quality issues"
+You (to Q): "Check this codebase for quality issues"
-Q: [Populates quickfix list with findings]
+Q: [Populates quickfix list with findings im Vim]
 ```

 Navigate through issues with `:cnext`/`:cprev`, annotations appear automatically.